38-71 13th Street

-The stellar zoo located within the sprawling Central Park, is one of the most recognized wildlife attractions in the city.
-Part of a network of four zoos within the city, Central Park Zoo adheres strictly to sustainable and environment-friendly practices apart from boasting great facilities for the animals.
-Animal cages have been removed, in favor of open-air habitats, water and pseudo-forests.
-The center is divided into three major territories: the Polar Circle, the Temperate Territory and the Tropic Zone, all of which encircle the central Sea Lion Pool.
+The stellar zoo located within the sprawling Central Park is one of the most recognized wildlife attractions in the city.
+Part of a network of four zoos within the city, Central Park Zoo adheres strictly to sustainable and environmentally friendly practices apart from boasting great facilities for the animals.
+Animal cages have been removed, in favor of open-air habitats.
 In the Polar Circle, glass walls allow you to see penguins and polar bears swimming just inches from your face.

 The largest pool in the city, Astoria Park Pool is a true New York treasure.
 This pool measures in at 330 feet (100 meters) and was designed to hold 3000 people.
 With a magnificent view of the Triborough Bridge sitting just along the horizon, a more scenic setting for a public pool is hard to imagine.
 During a scorching New York City summer day, there are few places more desirable to find yourself in.

 With its great location and excellent service, the Yale Club of New York City is a wonderful club for relaxing on weekends.
 Here you can find a gymnasium, an athletics center as well as dining rooms serving up some mouthwatering cuisines.
 A magnificent structure spanning 22 stories, it is a great hangout for those looking for an indulgent time in luxurious surroundings.
 Playing host to events and functions the year round, Yale Club is a classy venue catering to nothing but the best.
 Visit website for more information.